jiangyinzuo/vimrc/README.md

 **Neovim**

-- init.vim of Neovim: `root/.config/nvim`
+- init.vim of Neovim: a soft link `root/.config/nvim/init.vim` to `root/.vim/vimrc`, you can run `install/setup.sh` to create it.

 ## Install Plugins Manually